 Patching

-Patching is the process of modifying a compiled binary code of a program to fix vulnerabilities or change its behavior.
-Patching is useful in reverse engineering because it allows pen testers to bypass security measures or add custom functionality.
-Patching can be done manually by modifying the binary code using a hex editor or by using automated tools, such as OllyDbg or x64dbg.
+Patching is modifying a compiled binary code of a program to fix vulnerabilities or change its behavior.
+Patching is helpful in reverse engineering because it allows pen testers to bypass security measures or add custom functionality.
+Patching can be done manually by modifying the binary code using a hex editor or using automated tools like OllyDbg or x64dbg.

 Here’s an example of patching a simple C program to remove a security measure: